heondo/didactic-telegram/README.md

 ### Todos

+- Remove bottom modal for the images screen.
+Add navigation to the matching details page for the point
+- Move search component from photos title bar into its own component
+- Get new location, effect, color data and combine with existing format
 - Different color for each point, toggle to switch view of meridian group, color.
 Rotate the image?
 - Component with an image.
 Position of various meridian points on the image.
 Overlay a set of annotations on the image based on coordinates..
 - Plan heaviliy ^ (no 3D because that doesn't seem to be supported well in RN)
 - Refix settings page and figure out the sign out button positioning
-- ~Add search bar to search (user notes, location, accupuncture point names)?~
+- ~Add search bar to title bar (user notes, location, accupuncture point names)?~
 - ~How to implement search algorithm because the data is a little spread out.~
-- ~Figure out why loading large tab screens take so long and how to work around that (switch to swiper)~
+- ~Figure out why loading large tab screens take so long and how to work around that~ (switch to swiper)
 - ~Create information modal or drawer for each point (drawer instead)~
-- ~Add loading message for different redux states~
-- ~Add loading message for different redux states~
 - ~Add loading message for different redux states~
 - ~Add note feature for the points~
 - ~Limit file size for image upload~